Working in France

 - Health: high standard of health and well-being.
 Before going to France make sure you get a free European Health Insurance Card (EHIC) to be eligible for emergency medical treatment.
 Also take out comprehensive travel and medical insurance before travelling.

-- Laws and customs: concealing the face in public places in France is illegal.
+- Laws and customs: you must be able to prove your identity either by providing documents when asked (passport, photo driving licence or documents provided by a government body) or within four hours at a police station.
+It is illegal to conceal your face in public places in France.
 This includes full veils, balaclavas and any other item of clothing or mask that is used to conceal the face.

-- Emergency numbers: 112 (single European emergency telephone number, available everywhere in the EU free of charge); 15 (medical emergencies/ambulance); 17 (police); 18 (fire brigade).
+- Emergency numbers: 112 (single European emergency telephone number, available everywhere in the EU free of charge).
 The British Embassy France, which has three British Consulates in Paris, Bordeaux and Marseille, can provide help and advice to UK citizens in difficulties.

 - People: French or French with heritage of one of the following groups: Flemish, Catalan, German, Armenian, Roma, Russian, or Polish.
 Minority groups include Algerian, Portuguese, Moroccan, Italian, Spaniard, Tunisian and Turkish.